 7. Service Lines and Curb Stops

 a.
 Curb stops shall be located at the property line of the property to be served.
-Unless otherwise approved by the District, the curb stop shall be located at the center of the property.
+Unless otherwise approved by the District, the curb stop shall be located at the center of the property or center of proposed building.
 The property line shall be established from a survey by a professional land surveyor registered in the State of Rhode Island.

 b.
 Unless otherwise approved by the District, the service line from the main to the curb stop shall be designed to run generally perpendicular to the water main.

 c.
 Unless otherwise approved by the District, service lines and curb stops shall be ¾” in diameter.

 a.
 Pipelines shall be looped-in to the new or existing water system to eliminate dead-end pipelines.

 b.
 Approved dead-end pipelines shall be constructed to the end(s) of the Applicant’s property lines in accordance with the Policy for Water Main Extensions.

 c.
 Approved dead-end pipelines shall have a fire hydrant located at the dead-end.
 Any such hydrant shall be in addition to hydrants required to meet the minimum hydrant coverage requirements specified herein.